-The long-term incentive program ("LTIP") cash-based awards provide certain senior executives an opportunity to receive long-term incentive award payments, generally in cash, for achieving targets established by the Personnel Compensation Committee of the Board of Directors.
+The long-term incentive program ("LTIP") cash-based awards provide certain senior executives an opportunity to receive long-term incentive award payments, generally in cash, for achieving targets established by the Compensation Committee of the Board of Directors.
 Performance metrics for LTIP cash-based awards are based on the following: (a) average return on total capital and (b) total return to shareholders, both compared to the Russell 2000 indices for the same performance period.
 No awards will be payable if the Company's performance is below the 25th percentile of the designated indices.
 The maximum award is payable if performance reaches the 75th percentile of the designated indices.
 Awards will be paid out at 100% at the 50th percentile.
 Awards for performance between the 25th and 75th percentiles are determined by straight-line interpolation between 0% and 200%.

 In order to estimate the liability associated with the cash-based LTIP awards, management must make assumptions as to how our current performance compares to current Russell 2000 data based upon the Russell 2000's historical results.
 This analysis is performed on a quarterly basis.
 When sufficient Russell 2000 data for a year is available, which typically will not be until May or June of the following year, management will adjust the liability to reflect its best estimate of the total award.
 Actual results could differ significantly from management's estimates.
-The total estimated liability as of December 31, 2021, was \$3.1 million.
+The total estimated liability as of December 31, 2022, was \$0.6 million.

-Option-pricing models and generally accepted valuation techniques require management to make assumptions and to apply judgment to determine the fair value of our awards.
+Models to price options and PSUs and generally accepted valuation techniques require management to make assumptions and to apply judgment to determine the fair value of our awards.
 These assumptions and judgments include estimating the future volatility of our stock price, expected dividend yield, future employee turnover rates and future employee stock option exercise behaviors.
 Changes in these assumptions can materially affect the fair value estimate.

-Our cash-based LTIP requires management to make assumptions regarding the likelihood of achieving long-term Company goals as well as estimate future Russell 2000 results.
+Our equity-based and cash-based LTIP requires management to make assumptions regarding the likelihood of achieving long-term Company goals as well as estimate future Russell 2000 results.

-We do not currently believe there is a reasonable likelihood that there will be a material change in the estimates or assumptions we use to determine cash and share-based compensation expense.
-However, if actual results are not consistent with our estimates or assumptions, we may be exposed to changes in cash and share-based compensation expense that could be material.
+In the event that actual results are not consistent with our estimates or assumptions, we may be exposed to changes in cash and share-based compensation expense that could be material.
 If actual results are not consistent with the assumptions used, the share-based compensation expense reported in our financial statements may not be representative of the actual economic cost of the share-based compensation.
-A 10% change in our share-based compensation expense from continuing operations for the year ended December 31, 2021, would have affected pre-tax earnings by approximately \$0.7 million in 2021.
+A 10% change in our share-based compensation expense for the year ended December 31, 2022, would have affected pre-tax earnings by approximately \$0.8 million in 2022.

 Due to the timing of availability of the Russell 2000 data, there is a risk that the amount we have recorded as LTIP expense could be different from the actual payout.
-A 10% increase in the total estimated liability for our cash-based LTIP would result in a reduction of 2021 pretax earnings of \$0.3 million.
+A 10% increase in the total estimated liability for our cash-based LTIP would not be material to 2022 pretax earnings.